-Born in London, Edward studied trumpet and piano as a child, going on to read music at King’s College, London, studying trumpet at the Royal Academy of Music with Iaan Wilson.
+Born in London, Edward read music at King’s College, London, studying trumpet at the Royal Academy of Music with Iaan Wilson.

-After graduating in 2001, Edward began working as a freelance musician with various orchestras and small ensembles, and in recording studios across the UK.
+After graduating in 2001, Ed began working as a freelance musician with various orchestras and small ensembles, and in recording studios across the UK.

 Having begun singing in his late twenties, Edward quickly began to develop a professional career, studying privately with Russell Smythe and Gary Coward.